simonttp78/Trailer-Remote-AC/README.md

 ## Trailer-Remote-AC combined by simonttp78

-This project is simple compilation of open source project and combine reading DS18B20 temperature sensor with presenting output via web server.
-In addition it allows to control: on/off, increase and decrease water cooling system in the trailer used for dogs transportation.
+This project combines open source available projects (reading DS18B20 temperature sensor, Async web server with websockets) in order to preset temperature in trailer (Metbox) for dogs transporation.
+The goal is to evolve project into remote control system allows to monitor and control temperature remotely from the car using WebUI.